-The area that would become Muskegon, MI has been occupied by native people for approximately 8,000 years.
+The area that would become Muskegon, Michigan has been occupied by native people for approximately 8,000 years.
 The word “Muskegon” comes from an Ottawa Indian term “masquigon,” which means a “marshy river or swamp.”
 French explorers mapped the area as long ago as the late-17th century.
 Muskegon County was home to a thriving lumber business, due to the enormous amount of timber in the area.
 After Chicago’s historic 1871 fire, lumber from Muskegon County was used to rebuild the city.

 Muskegon Township was officially recognized in 1837 and incorporated a little over 20 years later in 1859.
 The exploitation of the area’s bountiful lumber began almost immediately following its initial settlement.
 During the height of the area’s timber trade, Muskegon County was home to more millionaires than anywhere else in the country.
 The average lumber man was an east-coast native who had earned enough money to purchase a land deed and build a small mill.
 Due to the extraordinary amount of timber resources available, even a small mill was capable of turning a tremendous profit.